by Virginia Webb, Master Beekeeper

-Use only cotton wick.
-If pouring votives you may want to buy pre-clipped wicks, this is safer for burning.
+Use only cotton wicks.
+If pouring votives, you may want to buy pre-clipped wicks, this is safer for burning.
 When you buy the candle mold it should state the correct size of wick to use.
 If you use too small a wick, the candle will burn a small flame and may go out prematurely.
 If the wick is too large, the flame will be too big and the candle will drip.

 Using wax that has been once-rendered may have some debris on the bottom.
 When melting the wax I never stir the pot, because wax is very light and any foreign matter in the wax will sink to the bottom of the pot.
 When I strain the wax, I will never completely pour out all the melted wax, just pour to the point where the “slum gum” starts.
 This slum gum wax is poured into another container and used for non-craft items.

 Set up the candle mold, making sure the top of the mold (which is the bottom of the candle) is level.
 By using the small level you will ensure the candle is level.
 If the candle is not level it will drip.
-You may want to place the mold on a form, to elevate the mold so not to have the wick making the candle set uneven.
+You may want to place the mold on a form, to elevate the mold so not to have the wick making the candle set unevenly.
 Place a few rubber bands around the candle if it is a split candle mold.
 Use a wick holder, pin or hair pin to hold the wick in place.
 Make sure it is centered in the mold.

-To strain the wax I use a one liter soda bottle.
+To strain the wax I use a one-liter soda bottle.
 The reason I prefer this size is that it holds a little over a pound of wax and it is transparent.
-You can easily see the amount of wax you are pouring into the container and it is also reusable.
+You can easily see the amount of wax you are pouring into the container and it is reusable.
 After you pour the candle, pour the remaining unused wax back into the melting pot.
 A thin layer of wax will build up inside the bottle.
 After several pours, refrigerate the bottle to let the wax harden.
 After it hardens, place it back into the melting pot.

 Over the years I’ve heard of many different items used as straining materials, such as paint strainers, panty hose, and old t-shirts.
 I’ve tried most of these, but in recent years, I started using older sheer nylon curtains.
 Cut to about a 1-foot square, they can be folded to make two layers for straining.
 These can be easily found at resale shops for only a few dollars.

-When you are ready to pour be sure to secure the strainer with a rubber band, this will keep the strainer from falling into the wax.
+When you are ready to pour, be sure to secure the strainer with a rubber band, this will keep the strainer from falling into the wax.

 If using a metal, glass, or hard plastic mold, you will want to spray the mold with a mold release spray, which is 3% silicone.
-I don’t suggest using vegetable oil for it can bond with the wax.
+I don’t suggest using vegetable oil as it can bond with the wax.
 The silicone spray creates a barrier between the wax and the mold, making the candle easier to release.